-Based on the procedures performed and evidence obtained, nothing has come to our attention that causes us to believe that:

-the C-Rules 1 - 76 of the ÖCGK in the financial year 2022 have not been complied with and/or the Corporate Governance Report does not contain an explanation as to in relation to which items and for what reasons a deviation has occurred (section 243c para.
+Based on the procedures performed and evidence obtained, nothing has come to our attention that causes us to believe that the C-Rules 1 - 76 of the ÖCGK in the financial year 2023 have not been complied with and/or the Corporate Governance Report does not contain an explanation of the points concerned and the reasons for the departure (section 243c para.
 1 subsec.
 3 UGB (Austrian Company Code)).